leereilly/games/README.md

-I'm compiling a list of popular, impressive, awesome and/or community-driven game and game-related repositories on GitHub for a pet project of mine.
+I'm compiling a list of popular, impressive, awesome and/or community-driven game and game-related GitHub repositories for a pet project of mine.
 I'm looking for everything an anything.
 Old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins, etc.

 I'm especially interested in repositories that have strong community involvement and awesome READMEs :-)